Lead abatement: Lead-based paints

 Lead paint can crack and form flakes, which then contaminate the surrounding environment.

 The production and consumption of lead-based paints is a worldwide issue.
 Many Asian countries, especially China, depend on the import, export, production, and consumption of paints.
 However, the paints produced in China and other Asian countries are problematic.
 Paints used for toys, paint to make finger paint, interior and exterior wall paint, and woodenware paints are all the types of paints produced in Asian countries, particularly China.
 Many paints contain much more lead content than regulatory standards allow.
-It is important to note that the regulatory standards can be misleading as well.
+The regulatory standards can be misleading as well.
 For example, in China, the safe lead content criteria is based on soluble lead levels, not total lead levels; this can lead to paints being labeled as safe even when they contain harmful concentrations of lead.
 It was also found in a study that colored paints have more lead concentrations than pure white paints, most likely due to lead being added for additional color enhancement.
 As such, even with regulatory standards for lead content in paints, there are still paints with lead being produced around the world.
 It has been observed that paints produced in third world, developing countries contain higher lead content than those produced in first world, developed countries.
 The production and consumption of lead-based paints is actually growing in developing countries.
 In these developing countries, many of which do not have the proper resources, personnel, technology, and tools to remove lead from their paints.
 Thus, many lead-related illnesses and defects, especially in children, are arising in these countries.
 In order to prevent the detrimental effects of the production and consumption of lead-based paints, the United Nations Environment Program (UNEP) has initiated the Global Alliance to Eliminate Lead Paint to prevent exposure to lead through advocating the phase-out of paints containing lead.
 Through these kinds of programs, it is important that all countries worldwide understand what lead-based paints are, what the effects and risks of lead-based paints are, what alternatives to lead-based paints there are, and what the proper removal methods and strategies are.
 Verification of all paint content labels, correct adjustment of regulatory standards and criteria for safe lead content in paints, and awareness and education are crucial in abating lead-based paint and its harmful effects around the world.